jameshicks/vcffilter/README.md

 Filter priority
 -----
-Filters are applied in the following order
+Filters are applied in the following order:

 1. Region
 2. Minimum quality
 3. Minimum call rate